Rectal prolapse: History

+External rectal prolapse has been recognized since ancient times.
+The first written report is in the Ebers Papyrus (1500 BC).
+An Egyptian mummy from 400-500 BC was discovered to have rectal prolapse.
+In the Hippocratic Corpus there is a description of rectal prolapse and the following advice: "If there is a drop in the rectum, push it back in with a soft sponge, anoint it with snail medication, tie the person's hands and suspend him for a short time, and it will go in."

+In 1831 British surgeon Frederick Salmon wrote a treatise on rectal prolapse, "Practical Observations on Prolapsus of the Rectum".
+What later became known as internal rectal prolapse was first described in 1888 in a textbook about diseases of the rectum.
+The author classified IRP as a variety of procidentia recti (i.e., rectal prolapse) with the definition "the upper part of the rectum descends through the lower part, but does not appear outside the anus."

+Society and culture

-Rosebud pornography and Prolapse pornography (or rosebudding or rectal prolapse pornography) is an anal sex practice that occurs in some extreme anal pornography wherein a pornographic actor or actress performs a rectal prolapse wherein the walls of the rectum slip out of the anus.
-Rectal prolapse is a serious medical condition that requires the attention of a medical professional.
-However, in rosebud pornography, it is performed deliberately.
-Michelle Lhooq, writing for VICE, argues that rosebudding is an example of producers making 'extreme' content due to the easy availability of free pornography on the internet.
-She also argues that rosebudding is a way for pornographic actors and actresses to distinguish themselves.
-Repeated rectal prolapses can cause bowel problems and anal leakage and therefore risk the health of pornographic actors or actresses who participate in them.
-Lhooq also argues that some who participate in this form of pornography are unaware of the consequences.
+Rosebud pornography and prolapse pornography (rosebudding / rectal prolapse pornography) is an anal sex practice that occurs in some extreme anal pornography, wherein a pornographic actor or actress deliberately performs a rectal prolapse.
+"Rosebudding" is an example of producers making extreme content due to the easy availability of free pornography on the internet.
+Rosebudding is a way for pornographic actors and actresses to distinguish themselves.
+Some who participate in this form of pornography may be unaware of the consequences.

-Terminology
+Etymology

 Prolapse refers to "the falling down or slipping of a body part from its usual position or relations".
 It is derived from the Latin pro- - "forward" + labi - "to slide".
 Prolapse can refer to many different medical conditions other than rectal prolapse.